HUNTERS BAR INFANT SCHOOL

 Everyone’s circumstances are different and we are working in different ways with our families to accommodate their specific needs.
 All children were given a printed home learning pack in March.
 This included copies of the types of worksheets you can find on Seesaw or Google Drive.
 If you are having any difficulties accessing home learning online and we are not already working with you on this, please do call the school or email your year group so that we can support you.

-Over the summer holidays we will be adding weekly fun activities to Seesaw and through our social media channels.
+Over the school holidays we will continue to add Reading Diaries, Happy & Proud and Show & Tell activities to Seesaw.
 You will continue to be able to access these with your children, although if you choose to submit work, this will not be monitored or fed back on by Class Teachers like it is during term time.

 Staying Connected with your Class Teacher and Each Other